 Dark Star Pictures presents Death Drop Gorgeous; on digital from September 10th.

 Anyone who has spent a good chunk of their life on the gay scene (me included) knows one thing; the gay scene can be incredible but draining, its sheer energy sucking the life out of you as you age.
 Its fun, hedonistic, alcohol-fuelled energy wrapped in tantrums, bitchy fights, rumours, sex and comedy.
 Much of this comes from the tight-knit community of punters, performers and bar owners that make the gay scene what it is.
-But it also comes from the very birth of gay venues, the confidential, secret knock nature of their creation threaded into the fabric of each gay bar and club to this day.

 READ MORE: KNIFE AND HEART